Wietse15/qb-drugshop/README.md

 # qb-drugshop

-a Nice shop to buy something like drugs labse Server.cfg Have Fun with it etc Now For Free!
-You just need to drag it into your resources Folder and launch it in your Server.cfg Have Fun with it
+A Nice shop to buy someting like a Methlab or Ingredients

+installation

+Step 1 Move the File into your resources-[qb] File

+Step 2 Go to the server.cfg and type ~~ ensure qb-drugshop

+With a 💙 From Me!